jbsparrow/CyberDropDownloader/docs/README.md

 # Welcome!

-Cyberdrop-DL is an open source project maintained by [jbsparrow](https://github.com/jbsparrow).
+Cyberdrop-DL is an open source asynchronous downloader maintained by [jbsparrow](https://github.com/jbsparrow).
 It's goal is to act as a bulk downloader for various sites you will find around the web.

 {% content-ref url="reference/supported-websites.md" %}
 [supported-websites.md](reference/supported-websites.md)